jdtogni78/FamilyFund-public/MoreSpecs.md

 #### Matching Rules
 * What: Rules that represent an incentive to share holders, additional shares to be added to fund share holders that purchase shares within a year.
 * Input: manual
-* Fields: Has Name, $ range, date period, restriction period, match(%)
+* Fields: Has Name, $ range, date period, restriction/clearance (days) , match(%)
-* Restriction period: if balance of sales or borrows is negative within this period, reduce from matching amount
+* Restriction/Clearance: if balance of sales or borrows is negative within the previous X days, reduce from matching amount
 * Matching rules are global, independent of funds and portfolios

 #### Share Holders